 SEG has worked hard since 2010 to build its reputation, demonstrate its credibility, and has influenced major changes in the eel sector across Europe and beyond.
-The SEG Board is rightly proud of its achievements and will continue vigorously to pursue its aim of recovery and sustainability for the European eel.
+The SEG Board is proud of its achievements and will continue vigorously to pursue its aim of recovery and sustainability for the European eel.
 SEG will take all reasonable measures to protect its reputation, and this standard.
-Where there are credible reports of breaches of the standard, we will apply our Investigation and Disciplinary procedures.